Counting graphic sequences via integrated random walks: Introduction

 We use Proposition \ref{prop:areanonneg} to show that $G(n)=(\cdeg+o(1))4^n/n^{3/4}$ for

-The probability generating function of the area of the first excursion of $\lw$ away from $0$ satisfies a recursive equation which allows us to find that $\rho$ is approximately $0.5158026$, and plugging this into the equation gives $\cdeg\approx 0.099094$.
+The probability generating function of the area of the first excursion of $\lw$ away from $0$ satisfies a recursive equation which allows us to estimate that $\rho$ is approximately $0.5158026$, and plugging this into the equation gives $\cdeg\approx 0.099094$.

+A more direct expression for $\rho$ is given in a follow-up work by Bassan, the second author and Kolesnik \cite{Bassan24}.
+There it is shown that $\rho = 1 - e^{-\xi}$ where with $\phi$ Euler's totient function.
+This alternative form can be used to confirm the approximations of $\rho$ and $\cdeg$ that we give above and in Section \ref{subsec:rho}.

-\paragraph{Related counting problems.} Much more is known about related counting problems, such as the number of graphs with a given degree sequence \cite{BarvinokH13,Wormald19} and a variant of our problem where the sequence does not need to be non-increasing (e.g.\ \cite{Stanley}).
+\paragraph{Related counting problems.} Much more is known about related counting problems, such as the number of graphs with a given degree sequence \cite{BarvinokH13,McKay1985,McKay_Wormald90,McKay_Wormald91,Wormald19} and a variant of our problem where the sequence does not need to be non-increasing (e.g.\ \cite{Stanley}).

 The number $T(n)$ of out-degree sequences for $n$-vertex tournaments, also called score sequences, has received particular interest, and the problem of determining $T(n)$ can be traced back to MacMahon in 1920 \cite{macmahon1920american}.
 Following work of Moser \cite{Moser}, Erd\H{o}s and Moser (see \cite{moon1968topics}), and Kleitman \cite{kleitman1970number}, it was shown that $T(n)=\Theta(4^n/n^{5/2})$ by Winston and Kleitman~\cite{KleitmanWinston} (lower bound) and Kim and Pittel~\cite{KimPittel} (upper bound).
 Recently, Kolesnik \cite{Kolesnik22} determined the exact asymptotics, showing that there is a constant $c\approx 0.392$ such that $T(n)=(c+o(1))4^n/n^{5/2}$.